 Proof of relationship items can be received by the benefits representatives during New Employee Orientation or sent to the Employee Service Center directly.

 Orientation will start at 9:00 AM.
 When you arrive you will check in, receive an envelope, and provide your required identification for the Employment Eligibility Verification process (I-9 Form).

 *There will be breaks in between and bagels and coffee are offered.

 Mecklenburg County offers a competitive benefits package to eligible employees and their eligible dependents.
 From healthcare to paid holidays and vacation, our aim is to help employees enjoy healthy lifestyles, while maintaining a good work-life balance.

 The descriptions in this packet are only brief summaries of general information.
 Contact the Human Resources Department for more details.

 County employees must have their pay directly deposited to their bank accounts.
 Once a direct deposit has been established, it will take one pay period for the automatic deposit to become activated.
-Please know your first pay check will be a regular check and will be available after 10:00 AM at the Finance office on pay dates.
+Please know your first pay check will be a regular check and will be mailed to your address on file.
 Your subsequent paychecks will be deposited into your account every other Friday thereafter.
 The following schedule outlines the date of your first pay check according to your assigned orientation date.